Jack Kevorkian: Art and music

 Kevorkian was a jazz musician and composer.
 The Kevorkian Suite: A Very Still Life was a 1997 limited-release CD of 5,000 copies from the 'Lucid Subjazz' label.
 It features Kevorkian on the flute and organ playing his own works with "The Morpheus Quintet".
 It was reviewed in Entertainment Weekly online as "weird" but "good-natured".
 As of 1997, 1,400 units had been sold.
 Kevorkian wrote all the songs but one; the album was reviewed in jazzreview.com as "very much grooviness" except for one tune, with "stuff in between that's worthy of multiple spins".

-The first public performance of the complete classical organ works by Jack Kevorkian was by Craig Rifel in a live concert on January 30, 1996, at Central United Methodist Church in Waterford, Michigan, including Kevorkian's Prelude & Fugue in E-flat, Pipe Dream, Sonata in D, Passacaglia on B-A-C-H, Pastorale & Fugue in B-Flat, and Fantasy & Fugue in C. In 1999, the Geneva-based self-determination society EXIT commissioned David Woodard to orchestrate wind settings of Kevorkian's organ works.

 He was also an oil painter.
 His work tended toward the grotesque and surreal, and he had created pieces of symbolic art, such as one "of a child eating the flesh off a decomposing corpse".
 Of his known works, six were made available in the 1990s for print release.
-The Ariana Gallery in Royal Oak, Michigan is the exclusive distributor of Kevorkian's artwork.
+The Ariana Gallery in Royal Oak, Michigan, is the exclusive distributor of Kevorkian's artwork.
 The original oil prints are not for release.
 Sludge metal band Acid Bath used his painting "For He is Raised" as the cover art for their 1996 album Paegan Terrorism Tactics.

-In 2011, his paintings became the center of a legal entanglement between his sole heir and a Massachusetts museum.
+In 2011, his paintings became the center of a legal entanglement between his sole heir and the Armenian Library and Museum of America.